-Icing an injury has been so popular for so long it’s essentially something we do without really thinking too deeply about.
-Mainly because it really doesn’t feel we need to.
+Icing an injury has been so popular for so long that it's essentially something we do without really thinking too deeply about.
+Mainly because it really doesn't feel like we need to.

 Interestingly, this traditional post-injury ritual may, in fact, be taking us in a completely different direction to where we need to be if chasing optimal recovery time and results.

 As a Physiotherapist, I stopped using ice to treat injury over 5 years ago now, and I couldn't be more impressed.
 I've seen such a dramatic reduction in recovery time across the board.

 But don't take my word for this, let's discuss why you should consider giving ice the cold shoulder as well.

 Before we can challenge decades of traditional ice-related thinking, we need to appreciate why we do it - and have done it for so long.

 As most will know, we often ice an injury based on the RICE method - the most recognizable protocol in Western Medicine.
 R.I.C.E stands for rest, ice, compression and elevation and is used post-injury in the hope of promoting faster healing and return to sport.

 The RICE acronym was originally created by Dr Gabe Mirkin - a Doctor of Sports Medicine from the University of Harvard over 40 years ago.
 It appeared in his best-selling Sportsmedicine book way back in 1978.

 And it has stuck ever since.

 Going back a little further, Gary Reinl, author of Iced: The Illusionary Treatment Option and self-proclaimed "anti-ice man", suggests our love affair with ice evolved from one specific incident over a decade earlier.